Popular books on forecasting

 Philip Tetlock is a professor at the University of Pennsylvania who along with his wife and research partner Barbara Mellers was responsible for The Good Judgement project.

 Compared to The Signal and The Noise, Superforecasting is written in a more academic style.
-Interestingly, Nate Silver had met Tetlock and devoted a section in his book in The Signal and The Noise to discuss Tetlock and his ideas.
+Interestingly, Nate Silver had met Tetlock and devoted a section in in The Signal and The Noise to discuss Tetlock and Tetlock’s ideas.

-- Prior to World War II, many medical procedures were carried out despite dubious (or absence of) evidence for their effectiveness.
+• Prior to World War II, many medical procedures were carried out despite dubious (or absence of) evidence for their effectiveness.
 Medical practice did not become evidence-based until randomized controlled trials were first seriously attempted in the late 1940s, advocated by Archie Cochrane.
+As late as 1921, the medical journal The Lancet posed a question of whether statistics is important to medicine or “a trivial and time-wasting ingenuity”.